 The purpose of the written part is to measure the breadth of the student’s knowledge in CE.
 The student is expected to answer the questions related to two out of the seven areas during the written exam (one of them has to be from the related major area for the PhD research).
-The written exam will be open books/notes.
+The written exam can be open or closed books/notes.

 The student will be expected to answer technical questions related to his/her research field in front of an oral exam jury.

 If a student passes the written exam, s/he can take the oral exam after the written exam.
 The purpose of the oral exam is to measure the depth of the student’s knowledge in his/her Ph.D. research area.
-The student has to submit a short (maximum one page) statement describing his/her research field of interest.
 The student will be expected to answer technical questions related to his/her research field in front of an oral exam jury.

 The exam jury will be formed by five faculty members (At least 1 of the jury members besides the advisor must be from CE department and 2 of the jury members must be from another university.
 It is suggested to select the additional CE jury member from the CE Qualification Exam Committee) based on the research field of the student.
 Student’s advisor is a member in the oral exam jury.
 If a student has 2 advisors, co-advisor of the student may participate to the jury as the 6th member but he/she does not have the right to vote.

 Core areas and related courses***:

 1. Structures and EQ Engineering: CE 301, CE 304, CE 307

 2. Geotechnical and EQ Geotechnical Engineering: CE 302, CE 306